-- we may be required to dedicate a substantial portion of our cash flows from operations to the payment of our indebtedness, reducing the funds available for our operations; - a portion of our borrowings are at variable rates of interest, making us vulnerable to increases in interest rates; - we may be more highly leveraged than some of our competitors, which could place us at a competitive disadvantage; - our degree of leverage may make us more vulnerable to a downturn in our business or the general economy; - the terms of our existing credit arrangements contain numerous financial and other restrictive covenants; - our debt level could limit our flexibility in planning for, or reacting to, changes in our business and the industry in which we operate; and - we may have difficulties borrowing money in the future.
+- we may be required to dedicate a substantial portion of our cash flows from operations to the payment of our indebtedness, reducing the funds available for our operations; - a portion of our borrowings are at variable rates of interest, making us vulnerable to increases in interest rates; - we may be more highly leveraged than some of our competitors, which could place us at a competitive disadvantage; - our degree of leverage may make us more vulnerable to a downturn in our business or the general economy; - we are subject to numerous financial and other restrictive covenants contained in our senior credit facility and subordinated notes indentures; - our debt level could limit our flexibility in planning for, or reacting to, changes in our business and the industry in which we operate; and - · we may have difficulties borrowing money in the future.

-Despite our current levels of indebtedness, we may still be able to incur substantially more debt.
+Despite our current levels of indebtedness we still may be able to incur substantially more debt.
 This could further increase the risks described above.